 Timing Solution Glossary

-Permanent versus Dominant cycles
+Permanent versus Temporary cycles

 Permanent cycles are the cycles that work in the same manner all the time.
 So, if we want to deal with the permanent cycle, we will look for a permanent pattern inside the data.
 In Timing Solution, we can do that in Composite module.
 To find such pattern, we should use ALL AVAILABLE price history.
 A good example of permanent cycle is Annual cycle.
 It works in the same manner all the time: now, in 1950, 1975, 1900, etc. - in any year of the available data.